-- The Clerc Center lists several mental health directories. - The National Deaf Center lists resources and strategies, including contact information for crisis centers. - NCCSD offers a list of resources for individuals with disabilities.
+- The American Society for Deaf Children lists several resources. - The National Deaf Center lists resources and strategies, including contact information for crisis centers. - NCCSD offers a list of resources for individuals with disabilities.

 Who should be involved in a student's transition team?